-- 1) The inherent design of the transmission system e.g. system redundancy; - 2) The management of maintenance activities so that the assets are maintained to good industry practice, and where possible, the Company seeks to carry out such maintenance without the need for planned outages whilst having regard to the safe operation of those assets; and - 3) The management of planned outages of the transmission system having regard to the activities of other interested parties and to bias such outages towards those periods during the year, with the lowest system availability targets and related penalties or credits.
+- 1) The inherent design of the transmission system e.g. system redundancy; - 2) The management of maintenance activities so that the assets are maintained to good industry practice, and where possible, the Company seeks to carry out such maintenance without the need for planned outages whilst having regard to the safe operation of those assets; and - 3) The management of planned outages of the transmission system having regard to the activities of other interested parties and to bias such outages towards those periods during the period, with the lowest system availability targets and related penalties or credits.

-As the end of the 20 year Licence period approaches the agreed regulatory formula relating to the Company's ability to collect credits as explained above changes.
-There is an acceleration of the Company's ability to collect such credits in its invoicing.
+As the end of the 20 period Licence period approaches the agreed regulatory formula relating to the Company's ability to collect credits as explained above changes.
+There is an acceleration of the Company's ability to collect such credits in its invoicing and a corresponding acceleration in the Authority's ability to enforce penalties.